Frequently Asked Questions

 Should you not receive an offer of a space by August 21, 2017, your $150 will be refunded.

 6. Can I cancel my occupancy agreement?

 If an applicant is accepted to another institution and they choose not to attend Georgetown they will not be charged a cancellation fee.
 If an applicant remains a registered student at Georgetown, they will be charged a $400 cancellation fee if they cancel after June 15, 2017.
 This will be posted to your student account.
 As of August 19, 2017, you will be held to all the terms of the agreement.

 7. If I defer admission, will I be charged a cancellation fee?

 No. Deferred students should notify the Office of Residence Life of their deferral.
 The $150 application fee will guarantee a space for the following year.

 8. I'm on the waiting list, what are my chances?

 In past years, we have been able to accommodate all first year students who requested housing, but we cannot guarantee housing to students.
-Since first year students are given priority, we are usually only able to accomodate a few students on the 2L, 3L transfer student, and LL.M. waiting list.
+Since first year students are given priority, we are usually only able to accommodate a few students on the 2L, 3L, transfer student, and LL.M. waiting lists.

 Yes.
-The $150 is not necessary to get on the waiting list.
-If you are assigned a space you will then need to send in your occupancy agreement.
+The $150 application fee is not necessary to get on the waiting list.
+If you are assigned a space you will then need to submit the application fee payment through our PayPal site.